-A graph is a concept from mathematics.
-It is used to create an abstract representation of real world situation.
-It is actually a very simple structure.
+A graph is something that is used to create an abstract representation of real world situation.
+Now that sounds very fancy, but it's actually a very simple structure.
 A graph consists of nodes which represent a certain object or concept, and of links or relations that connect these nodes.
-A famous use case is the traveling salesman problem, where a salesman needs to visit a number of different cities while traveling the least possible distance.
-In this case each of our nodes would represent a city, and the links represent the roads.

 So this doesn't look very meaningful.
 Just some dots and some lines.
 But those dots represent something else.
 Take the following example:

 This is already a bit more meaningful, right?
 We can see that there is some sort of connection between something called Daniel Termont and another thing called Ghent.
 Now, we can make this even more meaningful by adding some labels:

 We have labelled Daniel Termont as a person, and Ghent as a Location.
 Hence the nice looking icons!
 So, as you can see, it's a very simple simple structure that is very flexible and very useful in describing situations.
 It's also a much more efficient way of storing information compared to documents.
 Let's save that for the next blog post.

 So, a graph can have nodes, with or without labels, and relationships connecting these nodes.
 What else?